 If you had told me in 2020 that one person could produce this output alone, I would have laughed.
 It would have required a writer, an editor, a designer, a web developer, and a project manager.
 At minimum five people and a year.

-AI did not make me faster.
+AI didn't make me faster.
 It made me possible.
-The distinction matters.
+These aren't the same thing.
 Faster means you do the same things in less time.
 Possible means you do things that were previously beyond your capacity as a single person.

 This is the unfair advantage of AI for solo founders.
 Not incremental efficiency.
 A category shift in what one person can build.